mlabs-haskell/hydra-auction/doc/code_architecture.md

     * `HydraAuction.OnChain` itself contains their compilation,
        and defunctionalization - `scriptValidatorForTerms`.
 * `HydraAuction.Tx.*` is for transaction construction
-    * `HydraAuction.Runner` is monad in which they do work.
+    * `HydraAuction.Runner` defines the Runner monad, which we use to interact with the Cardano-node

 Exec code: